flarumalshain/bbbbcode/README.md

 ## Usage

-Currently, here are the bbcodes which are added:
+Currently, here are the bbcodes which are added.
+If you are thinking... "that's not a lot," you're right.
+Eventually more will be added as I have time.

 Tooltip: `[tooltip="your tip here"]word[/tooltip]`

+Accordion: `[accordion header="YOUR HEADER TEXT"]The text that is hidden at first but then appears goes here[/accordion]`